-The Art of Cooking While Everything Burns
+If You Can’t Stand the Heat

 Day 16

 Things got worse.
-Dinner service the night before was a shitshow.
+Dinner service the night before was a shit show.

 We got slammed.
 Hard.
 We ran out of the scheduled pot roast and had to make pork chops on the fly.
 It was yet another mystery incident in portion planning that no one could figure out.
 Management pored over the numbers written on the kitchen dry-erase board, trying to figure out what had gone wrong.
 Mid-shift, Ruby told one of the managers that maybe she should just be relieved of duty.
 I heard another one supportively tell her to “hold the line.”
 Don’t abandon your position, he said.